‘PRESENTING LILY MARS’

-It’s just the film didn’t need to have Lily and John ending up being a couple when Lily could’ve just kept her relationship with her boyfriend Charlie and she and John could’ve remained good professional colleagues.
+It’s just the film didn’t need to have Lily and John ending up becoming a couple when Lily could’ve just kept her relationship with her boyfriend Charlie and she and John could’ve remained good professional colleagues.
 It didn’t happen with Peggy Sawyer impressing Julian Marsh in ’42nd Street’.

 So why should it happen here with Lily Mars and John Thornway in this film?
-Maybe I’m reading into this too much and perhaps Lily and John end up living ‘happily ever after’ afterwards.
-It’s just that quite often youngsters falling in love with potential partners don’t have long lasting relationships. 😐
+Maybe I’m reading into this too much and perhaps Lily and John do end up living ‘happily ever after’ afterwards.
+It’s just that quite often, youngsters falling in love with potential partners don’t have long lasting relationships. 😐

 Judy Garland is excellent in her performance as Lily Mars in the film.
-Apparently, Judy was given the Hollywood ‘glamour treatment’ for her role and I imagine that being the case with her hairstyle and the clothes that she wears.
+Apparently, Judy was given the Hollywood ‘glamour treatment’ for her role and I can imagine that being the case with her hairstyle and the clothes she wears.
 Mind you, Judy often blows her hair out of her face a lot in this movie. 😀

-I like how Judy balances the comedy and dramatic aspects of her character, especially when she drives the film forward being the main lead.
-You do feel for her when she’s on the road to success, especially with winning the main role in a play for a bit before she’s reduced back to a smaller role. 😦
+I like how Judy balances the comedy and dramatic aspects of her character, especially when she drives the film forward in being the main lead.
+You do feel for her when she’s on the road to success, especially with winning the main role of a play for a bit before she’s reduced back to a smaller role. 😦

 Van Heflin is very good as John Thornway.
 I don’t know much about him as an actor, but I like the comedic routines between him and Judy, especially when he tries to get rid of her at a party.
 I liked that scene where Lily challenges John about him treating her like a little girl rather than as a woman.

 Fay Bainter stars as Mrs. Thornway, John’s mother.
 Fay Bainter has worked with Judy Garland before in ‘Babes on Broadway’, along with Mickey Rooney.
-I have also seen her in the 1945 film adaptation of ‘State Fair’.
+I’ve also seen her in the 1945 film adaptation of ‘State Fair’.
 Mrs. Thornway supports Lily to be an actress and tries to persuade John in having her on.

 Richard Carlson stars as Owen Vail, a playwright who works with John Thornway on their latest show together.
 I admit, I was expecting Owen to be more supportive of Lily than he actually was when seeing her potential as an actress compared to John.
 Sadly, I don’t think that gets explored enough.

 Spring Byington stars as Mrs. Mars, Lily’s mother.
-Lily’s mother can be a little bit eccentric like her other children including three daughters and a son.
+Lily’s mother can be a little bit eccentric like her other children, including three daughters and a son.
 But at least Lily’s mum is supportive.
 It was sweet and amusing once they turn up to congratulate Lily’s success after she’d been reduced in role.